 - Improve industry participation in the lobster stock assessment process.

 Sampling in Maine is divided into 3 National Marine Fisheries Service statistical areas.
 Each area will be sampled using randomly selected sites of 3 ventless traps.
-In 2017 there were 276 total sites.
+Since 2015, there have been 276 total sites coastwide.
 Cooperating lobsterman set baited ventless triples, and after a three day soak, haul back, with a trained sea sampler on board.
 Both the captain and sampler document total catch of lobsters and crabs in each trap.

 If you are interested in becoming a participating lobsterman, please contact: